Essentials of Business Operations - October 2020

 Director of Risk Management, Ohio School Plan

-Travis has an extensive loss control background and designed the loss control protocols for the field risk managers.
+Travis has an extensive loss control background and he designed the loss control protocols for the field risk managers.
 He and his department provide extensive risk management services to our public entity and educational institution clients.
 Travis has worked with hundreds of municipal and school clients.
-His professional specialties include: Emergency Action Planning / Accident Investigation / Safety Management System
+His professional specialties include: Emergency Action Planning / Accident Investigation / Safety Management System.

 Travis earned his bachelor’s degree in biology from Heidelberg College in Tiffin, Ohio.
 In addition, he is a Certified Playground Safety Inspector (CPSI) and a Certified School Risk Manager (CSRM).